lalotone/revapp/docs/RUNNING_IN_PROD.md

 - If necessary (but **must** be monitored ) implement HPA based on memory.
 But this should be double-checked to avoid multiple replicas that doesn't free the mem.
 - Easy way to do rollback to previous version.
+- Databases running in HA, Sharding/ReplicaSet for Mongo and Master/Slave(s) Active/Pasive Active/Active for solutions
+like MySQL or similar products.